danman01/ebook-book-template/chapter08-to_kill_a_mockingbird.md

 #   invis, movement, hous, still)
 ```

-The Stemmer object that invokes the Lucene analyzer comes from an article on [classifying documents using Naive Bay on Apache Spark / MLlib](https://chimpler.wordpress.com/2014/06/11/classifiying-documents-using-naive-bayes-on-apache-spark-mllib/).
+The Stemmer object that invokes the Lucene analyzer comes from an article on [classifying documents using Naive Bayes on Apache Spark / MLlib](https://chimpler.wordpress.com/2014/06/11/classifiying-documents-using-naive-bayes-on-apache-spark-mllib/).
 Notice how the line describing the tranquility of the Radley house is affected.
 The punctuation and capitalization is removed, and words like "house" are stemmed, so tokens with the same root ("housing", "housed", etc.) will be considered equal.
 Next, we translate those tokens into numbers and count how often they appear in each line.
 Spark's HashingTF library performs both operations simultaneously.

 ```scala
 import org.apache.spark.mllib.feature.HashingTF